-To say that this Thanksgiving is an unusual one is an understatement.
+This Thanksgiving is an unusual one.
 For many of us, drinking, dining, and chatting—all of Thanksgiving’s cherished rituals—are happening over the phone or on video chat.

 set “superordinate” goals